September ~ 2016: It's Pheasant Hunting Season at

 Don't think you'll have some oh-so-easy hunting, or that those birds are going to pop right up so you can take a pot-shot.
 Not these ringnecks.
 These birds are raised in extra large flight pens with heavy cover and minimal exposure to humans or dogs.
 Our ringnecks are strong flyers, and as wary and wily as any pheasant you'll hunt in Idaho, Iowa, Kansas or the Dakota's.
 You're going to have some high-times shooting.

 Feel free to plug in your crock-pots; use the range, the fridge and just about anything else you need to pull a snack, lunch or dinner together.
 Give us a heads-up if you want to do a little grilling.
 We'll have the grill ready and waiting.
-If you want to skip hauling food with you we'll be glad to pull a lunch together for your group with advance notice.
-Give us a call (517/524-8294), or send an e-mail to: email@example.com so we can show you just how The Ringneck Ranch LLC has it happening when it comes to hunting pheasants.
+If you want to skip hauling food we'll be glad to pull a lunch together for your group with advance notice.
+Give us a call (517/524-8294), or send an e-mail to: firstname.lastname@example.org so we can show you just how The Ringneck Ranch LLC has it happening when it comes to hunting pheasants.

 Big Daddy Ron's European Style Hunt